shervinea/cheatsheet-translation/fr/cs-230-deep-learning-tips-and-tricks.md

 **55. Gradient checking ― Gradient checking is a method used during the implementation of the backward pass of a neural network.
 It compares the value of the analytical gradient to the numerical gradient at given points and plays the role of a sanity-check for correctness.**

 &#10230; Gradient checking ― La méthode de gradient checking est utilisée durant l'implémentation d'un backward pass d'un réseau de neurones.
-Elle compare la valeur du gradient analytique par rapport au gradient numérique au niveau de certains points et joue un rôle de vérification élementaire.
+Elle compare la valeur du gradient analytique par rapport au gradient numérique au niveau de certains points et joue un rôle de vérification élémentaire.

 <br>